What is this subject about?

 How is the course assessed?

-Assessment is 80% exam and 20% coursework, which is written in the second year.
+Assessment is by three written exam papers (worth 80% of the total mark) and coursework (worth 20% of the total mark), which is written in the second year.

-By the end of the course English Language students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, selecting evidence, debating theories and of course a thorough understanding of linguistic terminology and theories.
+By the end of the course English Language students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, selecting evidence, debating theories and of course a thorough understanding of linguistic terminology.

-This subject is considered a competitive one in terms of university entrance.
+English Language (A Level) can lead to a variety of degree courses.
 It attracts a lot of applicants for university as it combines the academic, creative and analytical skills which are so valued in many careers.
 The skills are transferable to a range of disciplines and careers, including Publishing, Journalism, Psychology, Law, Advertising and Marketing.

 What are the formal entry requirements for this course?